 One of the first things you’ll need to do in LG Plates when building a number plate or setting up a template is to choose a plate size.
 This article provides a simple guide on how to to this.

-Start up LG Plates and wait until it has loaded up onto your desktop.
-Select the Plates builder tab, if it’s not already active.
-Next, click the drop down next to the Size icon, a ruler.
-The drop down is populated with common legal number plate sizes.
-Simply cycle down the list until you see the size you’re after and then Select it.
+First thing you need to do, is choose a plate size for the number plate.
+So click the drop down next to the Size icon, the right angle ruler.
+The drop down is pre-populated with our number plate component sizes.
+Simply cycle down the list until you see the size you’re after, and then click to Select it.

 The plate preview window will automatically change appearance to represent the new size.
 This includes changing the registration number format if already entered.
 Switching to two lines and altering the font size if needed.
 Plate element options may become unavailable or greyed out, based on the size selected – such as Lips.